nikcleju/IT_Course/Lectures/00_Introduction.md

 ### Exercises & Tests

-- Exercises during 3rd hour of each lecture

 - There will be 2 semester tests during lectures, approximately in 5th and 10th week
   - we'll discuss the schedule during classes